SamSievertsen/Intro_Workshop/README.md

    Enter INSERT mode = click the letter "i"
    Get out of INSERT mode = click "esc"
-   Save & Quit = click esc then type ":wq" and click "Enter" Exit = click esc then type :x click Enter
+   Save & Quit = click esc then type ":wq" and click "Enter" Exit = click esc then type ":x" click "Enter"

    # Basic Nano commands
-   Save = click ctrl and the letter "O" at the same time, then click enter.
+   Save = click "ctrl" and the letter "O" at the same time, then click "enter".
    Exit = click "ctrl" then type "x"

    ```